 And the gluten free gingerbread pancake version?
 If you make them the way the recipe is written and you use the same gluten free flour I did, no one would be able to tell they're gluten-free.

 Recipes like my vegan gluten free gingerbread chocolate chip muffins and my vegan gluten free gingerbread loaf are must-makes during the holidays, and now I have my vegan gingerbread pancakes to add to that list!

-You can top your vegan gingerbread pancakes any way you like.
-They way I did it here was with coconut whipped cream and sliced fresh strawberries, and it was perfection.
+You can top your pancakes any way you like.
+Pure maple syrup is my go-to, but here, I also added coconut whipped cream and sliced fresh strawberries, and it was perfection.

 No matter how you top them, they'll be delicious.
 Play around with different combos, and see which you like best!

 If you do try these pancakes out, let me know how it goes and if you're on Instagram, tag me on your vegan gingerbread pancake pics!
 I'm @delightfuladventures

 I'd love to see your remakes!